AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Integration.md

 ![The same field of view tracked across sessions](/resources/FOV_clusters.gif)

+### Imaging planes into the structural volume

-**Into the structural volume.** At the end of the experiment a high-resolution structural z-stack is acquired in vivo over roughly 400 µm of cortex, containing all eight functional imaging planes within it.
+At the end of the experiment a high-resolution structural z-stack is acquired in vivo over roughly 400 µm of cortex, containing all eight functional imaging planes within it.
 The unified masks from each plane are matched into this volume by spatial overlap.
 The z-stack